GRAN CANARIA – Canary Islands

 Walks accessible from Las Palmas

 Selected walks: For walks on Gran Canaria take a look in Noel Rochford’s Landscapes of Gran Canaria.
 All references below are to this book (as “/Rochford/”, and PLEASE NOTE: when I refer to walk numbers etc. from this book they are all taken from the 6th edition).
 You should also check out Walking in the Canaries Volume 2 by Paddy Dillon and Gran Canaria by Izabella Gavin.
-On the web visit Gran Canaria Travel and Holiday Guide by Foxy’s Island Walks.
+On the web visit Gran Canaria Holiday and Beaches Guide by Foxy’s Island Walks.

 •LP1 BANDAMA (my total time 3h14; 583a 580d; net walking time 2h39; Walking to/from the Guanche caves is excluded): This is walk 14 in /Rochford/.
 This very concentrated walk is a great appetizer, and is easy to find and follow.
 Except for the steep and awkward detour to the Guanche caves which I always cut from this walk.
 Also the crater floor should be visited LAST and the crater rim SECOND.
 Otherwise you would walk that road up to the rim path two times more than necessary (once in each direction).
 I do not understand the book’s logic here.
 But it is plain sailing, and you will see most of the area at all times, so it is quite impossible to get lost. /Rochford/‘s description of the initial path around the crater rim is not very good though.
 The path is OUTSIDE the rim when you climb the initial crest, after which it is exactly at the center of the rim (for good reasons).

-•LP2 CRUZ DE TEJADA – TEROR (my total time 3h35; 265a 1130d; net walking time 3h05): This is walk 6 in /Rochford/.
+•LP2 CRUZ DE TEJEDA – TEROR (my total time 3h35; 265a 1130d; net walking time 3h05): This is walk 6 in /Rochford/.
 The walk is mostly easy to find and follow.
 Time to get up into the mountains!
-Take a few minutes at Cruz de Tejada to admire the view towards Rouque Nublo etc, before you head in the other direction.
+Take a few minutes at Cruz de Tejeda to admire the view towards Rouque Nublo etc, before you head in the other direction.
 Only a few points have to be made: Although /Rochford/ grades this walk as “Easy”, the descent is often very steep, and the path stony and gravelly.
 Please do not compromise at all wrt footwear!
 Now for some tricks of the trail: When you cross the road at Cruz de Constantino you are not supposed to take the path that starts at the exact opposite side of the road and then curves left.
 Instead take the cobbled path descending a few meters on the right.
 Also make sure that, approaching Teror, you “keep straight down” just after the “beautiful stroll”.
 At the end of the walk, where you are supposed to shortcut the road, the map tracing (p.53) of the C42 is wrong, the C21/C42 crossroads is actually at that last curve of your road towards Teror, so the shortcut is BEFORE the crossroads, not AFTER as the map indicates.
 And important: The new bus station is situated a couple of hundred meters straight down from the old one the book directs you to.

 •LP4 PUERTO DE LA LUZ AND LAS CANTERAS (my total time 1h35; 74a 75d; net walking time 1h23; Multiply by two if walking both ways): A walk for a day off.
 Start from San Telmo and stroll the harbour promenade.
 When you reach the Santa Catalina bus station you can cross to the Las Canteras side via the Santa Catalina Park (or somewhere else at your convenience) and then stroll the Las Canteras beach to its end.
 Take the bus back or return the same way adding a nice fish or seafood lunch on the way (recommended!).